dsu-cs/csc702_fall2025/Transformer/Komal_Charles/README.md

 ## Visualizing Self-Attention

-The notebook captures attention weights from each encoder layer by explicitly calling `MultiheadAttention` with `need_weights=True`.
+The notebook captures attention weights from each encoder layer by explicitly calling MultiheadAttention with need_weights=True.

 Use the provided function: